All posts

 The structural choice

-If your situation looks like this......the structural fit is
+If your situation looks like this......go with

-Multi-currency operations (EUR/GBP/THB revenue + USD expenses)Xero — native multi-currency is more flexible
+Multi-currency revenue (EUR/GBP/THB + USD expenses)Xero โ€” far more flexible currency handling

-Mercury + Wise banking stackXero — direct Wise bank feed, no manual imports
+Mercury + Wise banking stackXero โ€” direct Wise feed saves real time

-DIY bookkeeping, no CPA yetXero — cleaner interface for non-accountants
+DIY bookkeeping, no CPA yetXero โ€” cleaner interface for non-accountants

-Contractor payments via Deel or GustoEither — both integrate with major payroll platforms
+Paying contractors via Deel or GustoEither โ€” both integrate with payroll platforms

-Selling digital products globally (need Stripe reconciliation)Either — both have native Stripe integration
+Digital products globally (need Stripe reconciliation)Either โ€” both have native Stripe integration

 What the accounting software does not solve

-• Form 5472 filing — This is a CPA task, not an accounting software task.
+• Form 5472 filing โ€” CPA work, period.
 The penalty for non-filing is $25,000.
-See Stripe Atlas vs Firstbase vs Doola for how formation services handle (or don't handle) this obligation.
+See Stripe Atlas vs Firstbase vs Doola for how formation services handle this.

-• Transfer pricing documentation — If the LLC transacts with related foreign entities, documentation requirements exist that no consumer accounting tool addresses.
+• Transfer pricing documentation โ€” If the LLC transacts with related foreign entities, no consumer accounting tool covers this.

-• Tax residency determination — The accounting software records transactions.
-It does not determine which jurisdiction has taxing authority over the owner.
-See Digital Nomad Tax Residency Guide for the structural analysis.
+• Tax residency determination โ€” Software records transactions.
+It does not tell you which jurisdiction can tax you.
+See the Digital Nomad Tax Residency Guide.

-• Multi-jurisdiction VAT/GST — If the LLC sells to customers in jurisdictions that impose consumption taxes, neither Xero nor QuickBooks handles global tax remittance natively.
-This requires a payment processor with tax handling (see Stripe vs PayPal vs Paddle) or a dedicated tax service.
+• Multi-jurisdiction VAT/GST โ€” Selling into countries with consumption taxes?
+Neither platform handles global remittance.
+You need a payment processor with tax handling (see Stripe vs PayPal vs Paddle) or a dedicated tax service.

 Frequently asked questions